demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-list-users

 ***
-Results may vary based on the authentication type (admin or security manager).
 List users in Tenable.sc.
+Results may vary based on the role type (admin or security manager).

 #### Base Command